 - Affect on your life overall.
 Consider how the anxiety is affecting all areas of your life, such as work and relationships.
 How would your life look if you didn’t have the anxiety?
 Would it be significantly different?

 “You really have to think about how much it affects your functioning,” Dr. Rock says.
 “You can avoid some triggers: If you’re afraid of lions, don’t go to the zoo.
 But if you are afraid of people, that’s more of a problem.”

 If you decide to seek treatment, you may start with your primary care provider, Dr. Rock says.
 Most doctors can help you get a good idea of how severe your anxiety is.
 They then may recommend medication, therapy or both.

 Two types of medication may help control your symptoms:

-Your doctor also may refer you to a psychiatrist who can help manage your medication.
+Your doctor might also refer you to a psychiatrist who can help manage your medication.

 Working with a psychologist can help you learn how to prevent anxiety in the first place.
-He or she is likely to use cognitive behavioral therapy to help you better understand your anxious moments and learn coping strategies.
+They’re likely to use cognitive behavioral therapy to help you better understand your anxious moments and learn coping strategies.

 You can often learn to manage anxiety with fewer than a dozen sessions.
 And combining medication and therapy is often highly effective at reducing anxiety, Dr. Rock says.

-If your anxiety is having a detrimental effect on your life, talk with your doctor about your specific needs.
+If your anxiety has a detrimental effect on your life, talk with your doctor about your specific needs.
 Awareness and management are important, Dr. Rock says.